Geometric QCD I: The Hodge-Dual Surface and Quark Confinement: Confinement theorem

-The ambiguity associated with adding the dressing factor with an arbitrary parameter $\kappa$ corresponds to this inherent ambiguity in perturbative QCD.
-To be specific, we may define $W_{\text{pert}}[C]$ as the Borel sum of the gluon diagrams in the perturbative expansion.
-The ambiguity of this Borel sum matches the freedom in the choice of $\kappa$.
-We must acknowledge that our theory of confinement remains incomplete until a unique definition of $W_{\text{pert}}[C]$ is established, along with the precise relationship between $\kappa$ and the QCD mass scale $\Lambda_{\text{QCD}}$. \end{remark} Subject to these caveats, we have established a precise correspondence between QCD and the area law.
-As demonstrated in the following section, this framework yields the standard rising Regge trajectories while avoiding the typical inconsistencies associated with string theory in four dimensions.
+Subject to these caveats, we have established a precise correspondence between QCD and the area law.
+As demonstrated in the next paper \cite{Migdal2026GeometricQCDII}, this framework yields the standard rising Regge trajectories while avoiding the typical inconsistencies associated with string theory in four dimensions.
 Our approach relies solely on minimal surfaces—a classical and well-defined subject in modern geometry.
-While the mathematical theory of minimal surfaces as solutions to the Plateau problem is extensive (briefly summarized in \ref{GenTheory}), it generally does not provide explicit analytic solutions for an arbitrary loop $C$.
+While the mathematical theory of minimal surfaces as solutions to the Plateau problem is extensive, it generally does not provide explicit analytic solutions for an arbitrary loop $C$.
 Fortunately, the main application of our minimal surface -- the rising meson spectrum in QCD-- does not require such a general solution.
-The relevant loops in this case, as we shall see below, simplify, allowing for the analytic solution for the minimal surface and directly leading to linear Regge trajectories..
+The relevant loops in this case, as we shall see in the \cite{Migdal2026GeometricQCDII} of this series, simplify, allowing for the analytic solution for the minimal surface and directly leading to linear Regge trajectories.